 Graham Greene’s A Gun for Sale is, on the one hand, yet another novel about a nasty rich Jewish capitalist who wanted to start World War I—man, this trope was pervasive—but it is on the other hand a tightly constructed countdown of a novel.
 It’s actually something of a textbook in terms of how clashing motivations move a novel forward.
 As I read it, I took notes, and pretty much every scene can be broken down into who wants what and whether they get it fully, get it partly, or get foiled (either by another character, or by the environment).
 While that’s something we can see in all novels, it’s really close to the surface here, and so much easier to recognize on a scene-by-scene basis.
 Unfortunately I suspect that also holds the book back—it’s not Greene’s best work—but then it is an early novel, and seeing him work out structure like this early on sort of made it clearer what Greene’s doing in later novels, with much more subtlety.

 Donald Westlake’s 361 is a grungy crime/thriller about grungy criminals and the people who are worse than grungy criminals.
-I found a copy of the Hard Case Crime series edition in a Book-Off in Fukuoka and figured I’d seen Westlake mentioned enough times for it to be worth a shot.
+I found a copy of the Hard Case Crime series edition in a Book-Off! shop in Fukuoka and figured I’d seen Westlake mentioned enough times for it to be worth a shot.
 When I picked it up a few days after we got home, I pretty much inhaled it in a sitting or two.
 If you get a kick out of reading about terrible people doing terrible things and often suffering terrible consequences, it’s fun, and Westlake definitely has a gritty style that suits this kind of story.
 (And in that way, it’s kind of similar to A Gun for Sale, where terrible people also do terrible things and suffer terrible consequences, but the Greene feels more overtly constructed where the Westlake seems to sort of lope and sprawl toward its horrible incidents.
 It’s more small-group jazz, where A Gun for Sale is like bloodstained chamber music.)
 I can see why people who dig crime fiction praise Westlake, even if this is—I have the feeling—a relatively minor work within his oeuvre.

 McCrumb’s novel has been on my radar since it was published by TSR when I was a kid, but which I’ve never managed to stumble upon in any bookstore.↩